Issue 1: The member doesn’t have the correct access tags.

 If it’s a cache-related issue, we recommend reaching out to your host to turn off server-side caching on your site.

-If you aren’t certain what is causing the redirect behavior, we are always happy to take a look!
+If you aren’t certain what is causing the redirect behavior or you’ve tried the items above and it is still not resolved, we are always happy to take a look!